Vision

 2019

-SCC was established to support financial needs of its members, primarily within the clergy and church community.
-Over the years, SCC expanded its services, gaining a growing membership base.
-In October 2019, SCC marked a significant milestone by moving from its previous location in the BAHAY PARI BUILDING to its very own facility inside the San Carlos Seminary Complex in Guadalupe, Makati City.
-This move symbolized the cooperative's growth and its commitment to providing better services to its members in a more permanent and accessible location.
+SCC was established to support the financial needs of its members, primarily within the clergy and church community.
+As membership and services continued to grow, SCC reached a major milestone in October 2019 by relocating from the Bahay Pari Building to its own facility within the San Carlos Seminary Complex in Guadalupe, Makati City, reflecting the cooperative’s growth and commitment to serving its members more effectively.

 Board of Directors